 Is it in this country that I’m going to spend the next few weeks???
-Seems like India is a fuckin jungle when you’re a black person, a real obstacle course!
-Once again, I did my research on India before getting in the country, but theory’s never worth the practice, what you actually live on the spot.
+Seems like India is a fucking jungle when you’re a black person, a real obstacle course!
+Once again, I did my research about India before getting in the country, but theory’s never worth the practice, what you actually live on the spot.
 And not matter how many articles I read, it’s impossible to know what it’s really like, unless I go there.
-Thinking about all those news items, the question I was wondering is straightforward : are Indians racists towards black people?
+Traveling while black often means doing a leap into the unknown, since there’s not much info online about black travel.
+Anyway, thinking about all those news items, the question I was wondering is straightforward : are Indians racists towards black people?

 No suspense here.
 I’m asking a question… And I won’t really be able to respond in this article.
 Because we’re talking about a country with 1.3 billion inhabitants and so big, that you need several months to start to know it a bit.
 But I’m gonna bring part of the answer, taking into account what I’ve been through when I was there and my experience in this country.

 My first destination in India was Delhi.
 Like all the big cities in the world, there are billboards everywhere : in the street, in the subway… One of the first things I noticed there : the Indians on those billboards had fair skins.
 Very fair skins.
 I’d even say way too fair skins compared to the reality of the population.
 I was watching the billboards in the street, the ones in the subway, and the people walking outside.
 The complexions are clearly (no pun intended!) not the same!